markope/crossbarwww/website/crossbario/iotcookbook/Intel-Edison-Setup.md

 sudo screen /dev/ttyUSB0 115200
 ```

 Then hit RETURN twice and login as `root`.
+You don't need as password when logging in via serial.
 Then, configure the Edison's name, Wifi and root password (required for SSH) by doing:

 ```console
 configure_edison --name